Whooping Cough and the Pertussis Vaccine

 What is pertussis and how do you get it?

 Pertussis is an infection that causes severe coughing episodes that can cause trouble breathing and difficulty sleeping as well.
 The bacteria that causes the infection is called Bordetella pertussis.
-Pertussis is also called “whooping cough” because of the “whoop-like” sound that can be heard, when someone who has it breathes in air.
+Pertussis is also called “whooping cough” because of the “whoop-like” sound that can be heard, when someone who has it inhales.

 It normally starts with cold-like symptoms: a runny nose, a mild fever, and a minor cough.
 After 1 to 2 weeks, the cough begins to get worse and lasts for many weeks.
 Sometimes the cough is so bad that you can throw up.
 A person catches pertussis if they come in close contact with another person who has it.
 A person who is infected with pertussis is most contagious during the first 2 weeks after the cough begins.
 Because the symptoms of pertussis in its early stage appears as a common cold, it’s often not diagnosed or treated until more severe symptoms occur, putting many people at a high risk of infection.
 When a person who has pertussis sneezes or coughs, tiny droplets of bacteria (that you can’t see) go into the air.
 People who are nearby can breathe in the pertussis bacteria, which can then cause whooping cough.